-WCK GRC software provides holistic coverage for all your risk management challenges - security, IT, physical and critical infrastructure protection.
+WCK GRC software provides holistic coverage for all your risk management challenges - cyber security, IT, physical and critical infrastructure protection.

 Improving Governance, Risk and Compliance Processes

 These days, the sheer quantity of cyber attacks is gigantic and growing daily.
 For example, the US Department of Energy alone endures 10 million hacks per day; the United Kingdom recorded 44 million known cyber-attacks last year on British companies.
 The worldwide cost of cyber-crime is running in the trillions of dollars annually.

 In parallel, corporate IT is becoming increasingly complex and dynamic.
 In the past few years, we have witnessed the adaption of social applications, cloud & SaaS systems, mobile computing for smartphones and tablets,outsourcing, to name just a few of the latest trends.

 These rapid changes in the world of IT coincide with the boom in cyber threats.
 Together, these two factors have resulting in a significant increase of business’s vulnerability.